-“Why am I training this hard and I feel this bad?!?!”
+“Why am I training this hard and I feel like sh*t?!?!”
 I will never forget the morning run when I said this to myself.
 I felt this horrible sour stomach I was getting when I was completing hard efforts and I was at the point of extreme frustration as I had just found triathlon as a sport, began training really hard and my body wasn’t reacting well to the efforts I was putting in.
 I reflected on the prior day, recognized the high amount of milk I consumed and pondered if that was a cause as having high quantities of milk previously made me feel bloated and/or nauseous but I knew nothing about nutrition at the time.

 I decided to ditch milk and see if it would make a difference.
 It was a game changer.
 I could not believe the immediate impact of eliminating milk.
 The sour stomachs went away and I learned about the horrific effects of dairy on the human body.
 Here I will share what I learned along the way and dairy’s connection with chronic illnesses.

 It’s fascinating when you take a step back and think about the intent of cow’s milk.
 Dr. Michael Klapper does a nice job explaining in an interview at the 2016 – The Real Truth About Health Conference.
 He shares the sole purpose is to blow up a 65 pound calf into a cow (1,000+ pounds) as quickly as possible.
 Dr. Michael Greger cites, “the weight gain of baby calves in the first year of feeding is nearly 40 times greater than that of breast-fed human infants.”

 We are the only species to drink the milk of another and the only to drink milk as an adult.
 Here I will share the negative effects dairy has on humans and what alternatives we have.